fenago/snowflake-intermediate/lab_unstructured_data/getting_started_with_unstructured_data.md

 <!-- ------------------------ -->
 ## URLs for Secure Access
-Duration: 5

 In the previous sections, we have seen how to store unstructured data in Snowflake, as well as access metadata about the unstructured files, and build queries to retrieve files based on metadata filters.

 In this section, we will look into how Snowflake offers access to the unstructured data through various types of URLs, as well as provide a more granular governance over unstructured data than at the stage level, as reviewed previously in Section 2.

 There are three different types of URLs that you can use to access unstructured data:
-- [__Scoped URL__](https://docs.snowflake.com/en/sql-reference/functions/build_scoped_file_url.html): A scoped file URL can be generated for a user to give the user short-lived, scoped access to the file without giving privileges on the stage.
+- [__Scoped URL__]: A scoped file URL can be generated for a user to give the user short-lived, scoped access to the file without giving privileges on the stage.
-- [__File URL__](https://docs.snowflake.com/en/sql-reference/functions/build_stage_file_url.html): A file URL requires a user to be authenticated with Snowflake and requires the user to have read privileges on the stage.
+- [__File URL__]: A file URL requires a user to be authenticated with Snowflake and requires the user to have read privileges on the stage.
-- [__Pre-signed URL__](https://docs.snowflake.com/en/sql-reference/functions/get_presigned_url.html): As the name suggests, pre-signed URLs are already authenticated.
+- [__Pre-signed URL__]: As the name suggests, pre-signed URLs are already authenticated.
 Users can simply download the files using pre-signed URLs.

 The URL format for files is https://<account>.snowflakecomputing.com/api/files/<db_name>/<schema_name>/<stage_name>/<file_path>.